maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 - `go/foo-bar-prd` - product requirements doc
 - `go/foo-bar-erd` - eng requirements doc

 In Chrome, I hit "cmd+L" to activate the URL bar, then type "go/" and type the link.
-With Chrome autocompletion it's fast easy to find what I'm looking for.
-(I'm not sure if this exists, but it would be nice to have the autocomplete include go/ links that exist in the company go link registry, even if I haven't visited it before.)
+Chrome autocompletion makes it fast and easy to find what I'm looking for.
+(A product idea is to have the autocomplete include links that exist in the company go link registry, even if they haven't been visited before.
+Not sure if that already exists.)

 A key use case for go links in Slack channel headers - links to PRDs, metrics, etc.